scminne/Strava-to-GeoJSON/README.md

   -h, --help            show this help message and exit --input GPXFILE       input .gpx file
-  --output GEOJSONFILE  output .geojson file --visualize DATA      open the .geojson file in the default browser as a
+  --output GEOJSONFILE  output .geojson file --visualize           visualize the .geojson file on an interactive map
-                        color-coded map; DATA = track, elevation, slope, speed, power or none (default: none) --rider-weight RIDERWEIGHT
+                        (opens new browser tap) --rider-weight RIDERWEIGHT
                         rider weight for power calculation, RIDERWEIGHT in lbs (default: 0)
   --bike-weight BIKEWEIGHT
                         bike weight for power calculation, BIKEWEIGHT in lbs (default: 0)
+  --SI-units            use SI units for speed (km/h) and --rider-weight,
+                        --bike-weight inputs (kg) if specified
 ```

 ## Python dependencies